ardasnck/ardasnck.github.io/_posts/2017-06-20-Rstat-course.md

 1. ”The R-Safari” - basic computations in *R*
 2. Simple mutations of a dataset using **Dplyr**
-3. ”Show me data” – plotting with **ggplot**
+3. ”Show me data” – plotting with **ggplot2**
 4. Load and ”wrangle” of datasets - play with your own data.
 <br>
 <br>

+## The `learnr` package

 To activate the students we found it usefull to build a small learning environment, which was loaded through the `learnr` package: [rbeginner](https://github.com/emiltb/rbeginner).
 Although some students struggled installing or updating R and loading the dependencies.

->Conclusion: Learnr tutorials loaded through R can be useful during a course, but depends on the local settings, i.e. students own hardware.
-We recommend using the environment on a server to avoid loading difficulties.
+>Conclusion: Learnr tutorials is very useful!
+Avoid local installing for first-time user of R. The setup of R can be extremely difficult for the first-time user.

-##1.
-"The R safari"
+## 1. "The R safari"
 It felt reasonable starting out by stating that *R* is basically an advanced calculator, and how vectors and assigning works.
 This familiarizing step was accomplished through the hands-on learning environment.

+>following the short introduction we headed directly for functions in **tidyverse** ecosystem.

 ## 2. Simple mutations and **dplyr**
 Often we have some data, where for each observation we have recorded several values of interest.
 The most straight-forward way to store such data is in a data-frame (or a tibble as it is also called).
 The data can be stored in a *tidy* format as illustrated below for the easiest access and manipulation.